 - Non-Managed Workstations and Devices - Non-Managed workstations and devices may include but are not limited to faculty and staff workstations, personal computers, mobile devices, etc. Personally-owned devices must comply with NIU’s Bring Your Own Device (BYOD) Policy.

 Information and records, whether maintained in electronic files or on paper, must be stored and disposed of securely, in accordance with the State Records Act and the Electronic Commerce Security Act, ref.
 5 ILCS 160/17; and P.A.
 90-759, sect.
 5-135(a)(1).

 NOTE: Pursuant to applicable State and/or Federal requirements (e.g. Federal Rules of Civil Procedure, etc.) ALL information and records subject to a litigation hold must be retained in whatever format the information is in and in whatever classifications notwithstanding other general policies on retention.

 - Restricted Data - Access to Restricted Data is limited and should be maintained within centrally managed and controlled data centers.
 To the extent possible, Restricted Data should not be stored in distributed servers, workstations, or mobile devices (laptop/notebook computers, PDAs, external drives, USB drives, floppy disks, CDs, DVDs, etc.).
-In cases where storing information on these devices cannot be avoided, it must be encrypted using a process documented and approved by the information steward and the Information Security Office.
+In cases where storing information on these devices cannot be avoided, it must be encrypted using a process documented and approved by the information steward and the Division of Information Technology.

 - Private Data - Departments with custody of Private Data may follow the policy for Restricted Data or practices of prudent care, depending on the requirements of the information steward(s).